 - Multi-user test that simulates the expected user community, including delays in their behavior

 - Executed with differing user loads to find information such as the maximum number of users that can be supported while still meeting the stated performance goals.
-For example, how many users can the system support with maximum of 2 second response time.
+For example, how many users can the system support with a maximum of 2 seconds of response time?

 - Keep pushing to failure and see where the system fails